awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbclusterparametergroup.md

 The name of the DB cluster parameter group\.
 Constraints:
 + Must not match the name of an existing DB cluster parameter group\.
-If you don't specify a value for `DBClusterParameterGroupName` property, a name is automatically created for the DB cluster paramter group\.
+If you don't specify a value for `DBClusterParameterGroupName` property, a name is automatically created for the DB cluster parameter group\.
 This value is stored as a lowercase string\.
 *Required*: No
 *Type*: String